What are bounces?

 When an email is returned to the sender, the email server typically provides the reason for the bounce:

-• Issue with sender authentication – delivery was rejected due to failure in DKIM or SPF validation methods.
+- Issue with sender authentication – delivery was rejected due to failure in DKIM or DMARC validation methods.
+It is related with Gmail and Yahoo restrictions and it is controlled only by From email address owner.

 How do I access a list of bounced email addresses?